 Overwatch is all the rage.
 I was skeptical at first, but I eventually succumbed to the hype.
 In the first couple of hours, I didn’t get it.
 This didn’t feel like a competitive first-person shooter, a genre I’d grown to love.
 However, Overwatch gradually changed me.
 It challenged my expectations and assumptions in regards to the FPS genre and I suspect will have a lasting impact on those that follow it.

-And so, I jumped into the game thinking, “it’s a first-person shooter, I know what I’m doing.”
-I was partially right; Overwatch is a first-person shooter.
+I first jumped into the game thinking, “it’s a first-person shooter, I know what I’m doing.”
+I was partially right; Overwatch is technically a first-person shooter.
 But it’s also a hero shooter, which meant I absolutely, totally, one-hundred percent had zero idea what I was getting into.
 I therefore got my ass handed to me, repeatedly.
-I’d go into every battle head on, always hitting shift to sprint (stupid) and unsurprisingly, losing a lot and angering my teammates.
+I’d go into every battle head on, always hitting shift to sprint (stupid) and unsurprisingly, losing a bunch and angering my teammates.
 Instead of thinking I was doing something wrong, I naively assumed that I was not meshing with this game.
 Put simply, I became doubtful that this was a game that suited me.

 But then something clicked.
 I watched how others played, I got some tips from my friends and all of a sudden things began to make sense.
 With Tracer and Lucio, I needed to move just as much as I shot; with any support character I always needed to keep something between me and the enemy and concentrate my fire on my allies; with Torbjorn I needed to hang back, dropping turrets and taking potshots; and with Reinhardt I could simply sit at the objective with a shield up and bash away any enemies that dare come close.